luxfi/evm/docs/releasing/README.md

 1. Launch a test transaction:
     1. If you have no wallet setup, create a new one using the [Core wallet](https://core.app/)
     1. Go to the settings and enable **Testnet Mode**
     1. You need DIS (Dispatch) and ECH (Echo) testnet tokens.
-If you don't have one or the other, send your C-chain AVAX address to one of the team members who can send you some DIS/ECH testnet tokens.
+If you don't have one or the other, send your C-chain LUX address to one of the team members who can send you some DIS/ECH testnet tokens.
 The portfolio section of the core wallet should then show the DIS and ECH tokens available.
-    1. For both Dispatch and Echo, in the "Command center", select **Send**, enter your own C-Chain AVAX address in the **Send To** field, set the **Amount** to 0 and click on **Send**.
+    1. For both Dispatch and Echo, in the "Command center", select **Send**, enter your own C-Chain LUX address in the **Send To** field, set the **Amount** to 0 and click on **Send**.
 Finally, select a maximum network fee, usually *Slow* works, and click on **Approve**.
 1. You should then see the transaction impact the logs and metrics, for example

     ```log